Explore Springwood, the birthplace, lifelong home and burial place of the 32nd President of the US, Franking Delano Roosevelt.

 The home today is park of Home of Franklin D. Roosevelt National Historic Site in the town of Hyde Park.
 You can visit the home through tours and included in the ticket is Roosevelt’s presidential museum and archives.

-Check out the other posts in my Spotlights series!
+Check out the other posts on the state of New York!